aduartee/quizDev/README.md

+About Project
+---
+This app was developed to improve my knowledge of Swift and UIKit.
+In this app, I learned how to get data from an endpoint in Swift, handle the data, organize it in classes, and display it in a View.
+I also learned more about arrays, Views, Controllers, and the MVC pattern used by UIKit.
+Additionally, I explored Auto Layout, trailing constraints, and clipping to ensure the UI is responsive and visually appealing.
+I learned how to randomly sort arrays.
+I used this to make sure the questions appear in different orders each time the user starts the quiz.

+Requirements
+---
+- macOS
+- Xcode (latest version)
+- Swift 5

 Data Source
 ---
 - The algorithm questions in this app are sourced from an external endpoint.
 The app consumes this endpoint to fetch the questions dynamically.
 Here's how it works:

 - **Endpoint URL:**  https://json-questions.vercel.app/questions